Key takeaways

 For homeowners looking for a flexible, transparent financing option to access their home equity, an HEA can be an excellent option.
 But as with any financial product or service, not every option is right for every person.
 Take time to understand how an HEA works, and weigh the pros and cons.

 Want to learn more?
-See if an HEA could work for you.
+See if

-A. An HEA offers a flexible, transparent financing option for many homeowners.
+An HEA offers a flexible, transparent financing option for many homeowners.
 Along with receiving cash right away, benefits include:

-- No additional monthly payments
+- No additional monthly debt or interest payments